 Welcome Home!
 We took our very first Disney vacation as Disney Vacation Club members in March 2019!
 We bought into DVC in August of 2018 and our home resort is Copper Creek Villas and Cabins at the Disney’s Wilderness Lodge.
 This was our very first time staying at the Wilderness Lodge and it was a beautiful and tranquil resort that we are so glad to call our second home!

 We started off the trip with a night at Saratoga Springs resort since we decided to come down to Florida a day early.
-After we finished our Wild Africa Trek tour (I’ll talk about that in another post), we headed over to Wilderness Lodge!
+After we finished our Wild Africa Trek tour (you can read about that here), we headed over to Wilderness Lodge!

 Being a deluxe studio, this room had the kitchenette, a queen size bed, a queen size pull out couch, and a large bathroom with the sink in one section and the toilet and shower in another.
 The deluxe studios are very spacious and for just the 2 of us (although we have a new addition now as we just had our little one in December 2019)!
 I love having the couch instead of a second bed for extra sitting space.
 As for the kitchenette, there is a sink, coffee maker, toaster, and a refrigerator.
 The refrigerators in the studios are still mini but slightly bigger than those in the moderate and value resorts.
 This is important for us because we always freeze bottles of water and take them to the park with us.
 When we have stayed in the moderate and value resorts, our water bottles have not froze over night.